Ashbrook Establishes New Online Master of Arts Program for Social Studies Teachers

 The Ashbrook Center, in cooperation with Ashland University, has introduced a new fully online master’s degree program for social studies teachers: the Master of Arts with a Specialization in Teaching American History and Government (MASTAHG).
-MASTAHG is designed to provide secondary school teachers with the content expertise they need to develop civic literacy in the next generation of American political, social, and business leaders.
+MASTAHG is designed to provide secondary school teachers with the content expertise they need to develop civic and historical literacy in the next generation of American political, social, and business leaders.

 Unlike typical graduate programs for teachers that focus solely on pedagogy and teaching methodologies, MASTAHG integrates the study of the best practices in teaching with a deep study of the history and government of the United States.
 Available as a fully online, hybrid online/on-campus, or fully on-campus program, MASTAHG combines high-quality instruction from leading scholars with a flexible format.